-- 20. A Penalty Notice should give the following particulars alleged to constitute the offence to which the notice relates and should contain: - a) the name and address of the person to whom the notice is issued; - b) the name and address of the child who is failing to attend school regularly and the name of the school at which he/she is a registered pupil; - c) the name, title and official details of the authorised person issuing the notice; - d) the date of the offence and of the issue of the notice; - e) the amount of the penalty which is to be paid and details of the timescales and any variation involved; - f) the address of the County Council office at which the penalty is to be paid and to which any correspondence relating to the notice may be sent; - g) the method/methods by which payment may be made; - h) the specified period within which the penalty should be paid; - a statement that full payment within the specified period will discharge any liability for the offence; - j) an explanation of the consequences should the penalty not be paid in full before the expiry of the specified period; - k) an explanation of the grounds on which the notice may be withdrawn. - 21.
-Should there be more than one person liable for the offence (Section 576 Education Act 1996) a separate notice should be issued to each person, per each child. - 22.
-Should the offence involve more than one child a separate notice should be issued for each child, per each parent.
+1. A Penalty Notice should give the following particulars alleged to constitute the offence to which the notice relates and should contain:

+a) the name and address of the person to whom the notice is issued;

+b) the name and address of the child who is failing to attend school regularly and the name of the school at which he/she is a registered pupil;

+c) the name, title and official details of the authorised person issuing the notice;

+d) the date of the offence and of the issue of the notice;

+e) the amount of the penalty which is to be paid and details of the timescales and any variation involved;

+f) the address of the County Council office at which the penalty is to be paid and to which any correspondence relating to the notice may be sent;

+g) the method/methods by which payment may be made;

+h) the specified period within which the penalty should be paid;

+i) a statement that full payment within the specified period will discharge any liability for the offence;

+Penalty Notices 05.09.2014 amendment in light of changes in Legislation j) an explanation of the consequences should the penalty not be paid in full before the expiry of the specified period;

+k) an explanation of the grounds on which the notice may be withdrawn.

+2. Should there be more than one person liable for the offence a separate notice should be issued to each person.

+3. Should the offence involve more than one child a separate notice should be issued for each child.